libsdl-org/SDL/docs/README-migration.md

 'SDL_GL_GetSwapInterval()' takes 'interval' as an output parameter and returns -1 on error.

+'SDL_DisplayMode.refresh_rate' is now exposed as 'refresh_rate_numerator' and 'refresh_rate_denonminator'

 Removed 'SDL_GL_CONTEXT_EGL' from OpenGL configuration attributes You can instead use 'SDL_GL_SetAttribute(SDL_GL_CONTEXT_PROFILE_MASK, SDL_GL_CONTEXT_PROFILE_ES);'